mario-michelessa/influence-maximization/README.md

 ### preprocessing_weibo.py :

-Converts all the .txt files of data/weibo directory into .pkl files
+Converts all the .txt files of data/weibo directory into .pkl files.
+The subsampling of the graph can be controlled by the parameters.

+**Execution :**

+    dense subsampling :
+    ```
+    python preprocessing_weibo.py --subsampling 2 --n1 -1 --n2 150
+    ```
+    sparse subsampling :
+    ```
+    python preprocessing_weibo.py --subsampling 1 --n1 5000 --n2 10
+    ```

 input :

+    Parameters :
+    subsampling :
+        1 for selecting the first n2 reposts of the first n1 cascades 2 for selecting the reposts of targets having more than n2 reposts among the n1 first cascades n1, n2

     User profile information :
     data/weibo/weibodata/userProfile/userprofile1.txt